 Taking that millennial melancholy of Thomas Newman and imbibing it with a modern, often restful sensibility, one of the traits of Romer is he does not overproduce his work.
 Simple, clear and often clean sounds are one of his tropes.
 Romer is more Thomas Newman and Michael Nyman than John Barry or David Arnold.
 Yet, he already has a wide scoresheet full of notes from a wide-ranging body of work, formats, artists, media and projects.
 When he writes the score for computer game Far Cry 5, it is not just a lucrative side gig to keep in with the kids.
 The score for Far Cry 5 is one of the best game-scores of recent years – and reminds of the movie character of Three Billboards Outside Ebbing, Missouri and Cary Fukunaga’s own True Detective.
 Romer’s score here has an American folk quality that suggests a composer that does not oversaturate or over-dress.
 He creates aural walls – and doors – made up of Celtic strings and Montana-minded banjos for truly solid piece of composition.
 Some of Romer’s sounds do not even exist until some household items and improvisation nail a sound, a note, a beat and a punctuation.

-In Bond 25, expect cues that underline Bond as much as his surroundings.
+In No Time to Die, expect cues that underline Bond as much as his surroundings.
 Expect Jamaican-skewed motifs that are not that tourist sound of the island’s past, but contemporary suites made up of local colour and sounds, and a definite non-commonwealth timbre.
 Expect quirky synths and layered aural landscapes for Norway.
 And maybe something a bit quirkier, left of field but wholly sumptuous for Italy.
 All in all, Dan Romer’s work so far suggests he is one of the most widely versed composers to take on that Bond baton.
 As the series enters its 007th decade, the new sound of 007 is in wholly capable and very different hands.
 This bullet catcher believes the results will be a new, dynamic, familiar and unfamiliar take on a leading icon of film and film music.

-Bond 25 will be released across the world from United Artists Releasing, Annapurna/Universal Pictures and MGM Studios from April 2020.
+No Time to Die will be released across the world from United Artists Releasing, Annapurna/Universal Pictures and MGM Studios from April 2020.